rocky-linux/documentation/docs/guides/cms/wordpress-on-lamp.md

 ---
 title: WordPress on LAMP
 author: Joseph Brinkman
-contributors:
+contributors: Steven Spencer
 tested_with: 9.2
 ---

-# WordPress on LAMP

 ## Prerequisites

 - A Rocky Linux 9.x system
-- Sudo privileges
+- sudo privileges

 ## Introduction

-WordPress is an open-source content management system (CMS) famous for its [famous 5 minute install](https://developer.wordpress.org/advanced-administration/before-install/howto-install/).
+WordPress is an open source content management system (CMS) noted for its [famous 5 minute install](https://developer.wordpress.org/advanced-administration/before-install/howto-install/).
 It is commonly deployed on a LAMP (Linux, Apache, MySQL, PHP) stack.
 Although efficient local development tools such as [XAMPP](https://www.apachefriends.org/), [Vagrant](https://www.vagrantup.com/), and [wp-env](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/) are widely available, manually installing WordPress on LAMP for local development provides a valuable hands-on approach for beginners seeking greater understanding.

-This guide assumes you already have Rocky 9.x Linux installed, thereby covering the 'L' portion of the LAMP stack.
+This guide assumes you already have Rocky Linux 9.x installed, thereby covering the 'L' part of the LAMP stack.

-The goal of this guide is exploring how you can manually install WordPress using the LAMP stack on a Rocky 9 Linux machine.
+The goal of this guide is exploring how you can manually install WordPress with the LAMP stack on a Rocky Linux 9 machine.
 This is not a production-ready guide but a starting point to build off of.
-The LAMP setup included in this guide can't be recommended for anything other than local development without first taking proper security measures requiring additional configuration.
+The LAMP setup included in this guide is not recommended for anything other than local development without first taking proper security measures requiring additional configuration.

 ## Upgrade system packages